 Robert Brennan enlisted in the U.S. Navy Submarine Force as a nuclear reactor operator.
 After serving seven years he honorably finished his service as a quality assurance supervisor for submarine repair activities, working across multiple ship classes and propulsion plants.
-After separating from the U.S. Submarine Force he joined semiconductor manufacturing as a field engineer for Tokyo Electron America where he was selected to be Engineer-in-Charge and Project Manager for the Single Wafer Deposition department.
+After separating from the U.S. Submarine Force, he joined semiconductor manufacturing as a field engineer for Tokyo Electron America where he was selected to be Engineer-in-Charge and Project Manager for the Single Wafer Deposition department.
 There he installed, maintained, modified, and repaired various engineering machines and processes from reactive ion etching to atomic layer deposition.
 Robert currently works as a Staff Equipment Engineer and Project Manager at GLOBALFOUNDRIES in Malta, New York.
 He has years of experience in the troubleshooting and repair of various atmospheric and vacuum manufacturing robots including those of Yaskawa, Kawasaki, Brooks Automation, and the JEL Corporation.
-Robert has a Bachelor’s of Science in Electrical Engineering and has a career focus in power systems, robotics, and leading engineering projects.
+Robert has a Bachelor of Science degree in Electrical Engineering and has a career focus in power systems, robotics, and leading engineering projects.

 Lynn DeRose has worked at General Electric's Global Research Center for 29 years and is a member of the Software Systems Technology Lab.
 She is currently working on developing technologies to enable the Industrial Internet of Things and Inspection as a Service.
 Her work is helping machines to become self and environmentally aware to enable GE’s Brilliant Factories.
 She is currently working on the development of a system to digitize and optimize manufacturing of autologous medicine, specifically CAR T manufacturing.
 She is the project leader for RFID implementation at various GE businesses.
-Her formal education is in Chemistry but she has been working in the field of asset tracking, locating and condition monitoring for the past 18 years.
+Her formal education is in Chemistry, but she has been working in the field of asset tracking, locating and condition monitoring for the past 18 years.
 Lynn has been the guest speaker at multiple international conferences, published several papers and filed more than 25 U.S. Patents.
-Lynn has been a volunteer for the FIRST Technology Challenge and the FIRST Robotics Challenge in the Greater Albany NY area for the past 6 years and recently started a Lego League Jr. team at GE Research.
+Lynn has been a volunteer for the FIRST Technology Challenge and the FIRST Robotics Challenge in the Greater Albany NY area for the past 7 years and recently started a Lego League Jr. team at GE Research.

 Jeffrey Goldmeer is the Director of Gas Turbine Combustion & Fuel Solutions at GE Gas Power Systems.
 In this role he is responsible for the strategic development of gas turbine technologies supporting the use of alternative power generation fuels around the globe.
 His main focus in the last year has been on the use of hydrogen as a renewable, carbon-free fuel for power generation.
 Prior to this role, he was the manager of the Combustion Laboratory at GE’s Global Research in Niskayuna, NY.
-Overall, Jeffrey has more than 25 years of engineering experience related to fuels and combustion systems, and has 11 patents on a range of combustion and propulsion technologies.
+Overall, Jeffrey has more than 25 years of engineering experience related to fuels and combustion systems and has 11 patents on a range of combustion and propulsion technologies.
 Jeffrey received his Ph.D. in Mechanical Engineering from Case Western Reserve University; as part of his dissertation, he performed combustion experiments on board NASA’s low-gravity research aircraft (aka the Vomit Comet).
-He received B.S. and M.S. degrees in Mechanical Engineering from Worcester Polytechnic Institute.
+He received Bachelor of Science and Master of Science degrees in Mechanical Engineering from Worcester Polytechnic Institute.
 When not working Jeffrey volunteers with local Boy Scouts, enjoys scuba diving and science fiction.

 Greg Mohr (known as "Doc") is an Advisor Engineer for the Naval Nuclear Laboratory.
 He currently works at the Knolls Atomic Power Laboratory in Niskayuna, NY, and served previously at the GE Global Research Center and GE Inspection Technologies.
 He holds a Ph.D. in experimental physics from Washington University in St. Louis, is a Fellow of the American Society for Nondestructive Testing and a member of the Nondestructive Testing Committee of ASTM International, and holds 15 US patents.
 He has significant technical experience in industrial x-ray nondestructive testing and imaging applications, and in the development of digital imaging, computed tomography, and filmless radiography products and technologies.
-"Doc" is dedicated to teaching and training the next generation of technical achievers, and has been active in FIRST Robotics since 2010.
+"Doc" is dedicated to teaching and training the next generation of technical achievers and has been active in FIRST Robotics since 2010.

 Philip Mueller is the Knolls Laboratory Site Director at the Fluor Marine Propulsion Corporation Naval Nuclear Laboratory (FMP), for Knolls Laboratory.
 He brings 35 years of professional experience to the field.
 Previously, he was the Test Operations Manager and the Prototype Operations Manager at the Knolls Atomic Power Laboratory.
 He was the Plant Manager for Lockheed Martin Information Technology for six years.
 Mr. Mueller has a degree from the US Merchant Marine Academy.

 Dr. Ted Nygreen is a retired computer scientist, CIO, corporate Managing Director, and college STEM Dean.
 Ted was VP of MIS at NBC, and then spent 15 years as Managing Director of an international management consulting firm.
 His corporate career continued with 12 years as General Manager of a broadcast software company with offices in 18 countries, until he retired and served as a dean in higher education.
-Ted earned a BS from MIT and Ph.D. from Princeton.
+Ted earned a Bachelor of Science from MIT and Ph.D. from Princeton.

 Elizabeth Papa is a Manager of Automation at Regeneron Pharmaceuticals, Inc. and has been with the company since 2013.
-Liz graduated from the College of Saint Rose in 2008 with her Bachelors of Science in Biochemistry and minor in Computer Science.
+Liz graduated from the College of Saint Rose in 2008 with her Bachelor of Science degree in Biochemistry and minor in Computer Science.
 She later attended the Sage College of Albany to receive her Master’s in Business Administration in 2017.
 Liz’s primary focus at Regeneron is leading a team of 20+ Automation professionals to design, support, and maintain a series of Automated Manufacturing and Process Controls Systems which include chromatography and cell analysis.
 While Liz is building her team, she is also focusing on continuous improvement of these process control systems and policies.
 Liz had an interest in STEM early on and participated in Odyssey of the Mind, along with several science and math team competitions.

 Andrea Schmitz has 30 years of R&D experience, with 26 of them at General Electric’s Research Center.
 She’s currently working as a Senior Engineer focused on system design and the development of software and electronics for Aviation Engine controls and Additive manufacturing.
 Andrea has worked in a variety of research areas including polymer modeling, non-destructive testing and inspection systems for Aviation and industrial applications and systems and detectors for healthcare.
 Andrea led several government sponsored healthcare system and detector development programs focused on applying these technologies to Breast Cancer detection using Digital Breast Tomosynthesis, increasing imaging access with a portable x-ray system for military or rural hospital use and translating portable technology to the industrial world through development and modification of existing products.
 She is a co-inventor on 5 patents and has over 15 publications and several conference presentations to her credit.
 Andrea has been a volunteer for the FIRST Technology Challenge and FIRST Robotics Challenge judge for the past 4 years.
 She is active and passionate about STEM advocacy; this includes mentoring in local schools and providing consulting and acting as a Technical Advisor on the board for the not-for-profit STEM outreach program, Rise High.
-Andrea earned her B.S. and M.S. degrees in Computer Science from Rensselaer Polytechnic Institute.
+Andrea earned her Bachelor of Science and Master of Science degrees in Computer Science from Rensselaer Polytechnic Institute.